 Credit / Resident Score: a numerical expression of the applicant’s credit worthiness (this can be specialized for renter’s as a “Resident Score”)

 Because this information is relatively standardized between the big three CRAs, learning to effectively interpret and understand an applicant’s credit report does not take a lot of effort.
-We strongly suggest investing just a bit of time to set your own applicant benchmarks.
+We strongly suggest investing just a bit of time to set your own applicant benchmarks or tenant scoring system.

 Constructing Your Rental Application